 The Chatsworth library was created by the Chatsworth Woman’s Club in 1921.
 They received a new building at the Old Dalton Ellijay location in 1979.
 In 2009, they added a children’s wing and the Anderson & Anderson History Room.
-The library is currently in the process of being renovated, and is housed at a temporary location in downtown Chatsworth.

 - Director: Darla Chambliss

 - Assistant Director & Technology Services Librarian: Betsy Powell

 - Business Manager:

 - Branch Services: Barry Courter & Arthur Gray

 - Courier: Desmond Dornan